BrenMun/snowboy_ros/README.md

 ## 2. Creating Environment Variables for the Package

-Environment variables are used so file directories are not hard coded in the repository.
-Two environment variables are used in the ROS node, "CATKIN_WS_PATH" and "SNOWBOY_PYTHON3_PATH".

-CATKIN_WS_PATH: is the directory the catkin workspace's source folder.
-This is needed for importing the pmdl files into the rospy node.

-SNOWBOY_PYTHON3_PATH:  is the directory of "snowboydecoder.py", which is used for hotword detection
+The environment variable "SNOWBOY_PYTHON3_PATH", which is the path for the header snowboydecoder.py, needs to be added in "~/.bashrc" so the rospy node can use it for hotword detection.

 Open "~/.bashrc":